-Accelerated Bachelor's to M.Ed.: General Science 1-6 or 5-8
+Accelerated Bachelor's to MEd: General Science 5-8 • CIP code 131316

-• CIP code 131316 • Both programs: 120 + 32-35 credits • 5 years full-time
+Both programs: 120 + 32-35 credits, 5 years full-time

-The Accelerated B.S. to General Science program provides a career pathway for qualified Cambridge College students, leading to initial licensure in General Science, Grades 1-6 or 5-8.
-Students earn both a bachelor's degree and an M.Ed. within a reduced time frame and at a reduced cost.
+The Accelerated BS to General Science program provides a career pathway for qualified Cambridge College students, leading to initial licensure in General Science, Grades 5-8.
+Students earn both a bachelor's degree and an MEd within a reduced time frame and at a reduced cost.